 A public adjuster can help you get your claim settled.
 All other types of adjusters are paid for by the insurance company.
 Therefore, an adjuster that works for the insurance company wants to help you only if the corporate culture of the company is to help policyholders.
-Unfortunately, that’s not the corporate culture of all insurance companies.
+Unfortunately, while that is the corporate culture of some insurance companies, it’s not the corporate culture of all companies.
 It should come as no surprise that when there are billions of dollars at stake, your well-being is may not the first priority.

 How to Avoid The Problems Frozen Pipes Bring

 There are a number of proactive steps you can take to avoid having frozen pipes.
 Here are a few:

 - Take the following steps to protect pipes in heated areas:

 - Keep the heat at 65 or above.

 - If you’re gone for multiple days during cold weather, have someone check on the house.
 Alternatively, you can shut off the water and drain the pipes.
 Winterizing the home is the safest method for avoiding frozen pipes.

 - Install an alarm that will let you know if power is lost or heating equipment fails.

 - Here’s how you can protect pipes in unheated areas: